saifulnipo/eis-semantic-annotation/data-set/README.md

-## This folder contain sparql data structure related files
+## This folder contain sample data set to evaluate the system
-- table data cube structure